- Prospective Students

 - University Scholars Program

-The following scholarships are for students enrolling for the first time starting in the Summer or Fall 2018 only.
-All scholarships are based on available funding.
-Application for admission must be received by February 1 and all supporting documentation must be received by February 16.
-E-campus (distance/online) students are not eligible for these scholarships.
+The following scholarships are for non-residents applying as first-year freshmen for the Summer 2020 or Fall 2020 terms.
+Your application for admission must be received by OSU by February 1, 2020, and all supporting documentation must be received by February 14, 2020 to be eligible for scholarship consideration.
+Ecampus (distance/online) and international students are not eligible for these scholarships.
+All scholarship awards are offered subject to the availability of funding.

-The Provost Scholarship is automatically awarded to those non-resident students that exhibit varying levels of academic excellence.
-Awards range from $12,000 to $32,000 over a student’s academic career ($3,000-$8,000 renewable annually).
+The Provost Scholarship is automatically awarded to non-resident students that demonstrate academic excellence.
+Award amounts vary based on a student's unweighted high school GPA.

-The Golden State Scholarship is awarded to California residents only that exhibit varying levels of academic excellence.
+The Golden State Scholarship is automatically awarded to California residents that demonstrate academic excellence.
 Last year, 2/3 of California students received scholarships and/or gift aid!

-The Evergreen State Scholarship is awarded to Washington residents only that exhibit varying levels of academic excellence.
+The Evergreen State Scholarship is automatically awarded to Washington residents that demonstrate academic excellence.
 Last year, 2/3 of Washington students received scholarships and/or gift aid!

-The Aloha Scholarship is awarded to Hawaii residents only that exhibit varying levels of academic excellence.
+The Aloha Scholarship is automatically awarded to Hawaii residents that demonstrate academic excellence.
 Last year, 3/4 of Hawaii students received scholarships and/or gift aid!

-The Gem State Scholarship is awarded to Idaho residents only that exhibit varying levels of academic excellence.
+The Gem State Scholarship is automatically awarded to Idaho residents that demonstrate academic excellence.
 Last year, 2/3 of Idaho students received scholarships and/or gift aid!

-Aloha, Evergreen State, Gem State, Golden State and Provost Scholarship recipients are considered for additional scholarship support based on need as determined by the FAFSA.
-Applicants are strongly encouraged to submit their admission application and their FAFSA in the Fall, as these awards are made on a rolling basis shortly following admission to OSU.
+Aloha, Evergreen State, Gem State, Golden State and Provost Scholarship recipients are automatically considered for additional scholarship support based on their demonstrated financial need (as determined by the OSU Office of Financial Aid based on the FAFSA).
+Applicants are strongly encouraged to submit their admission application and their FAFSA in the fall, as these awards are made on a rolling basis shortly following admission to OSU.

 Students participating in an International Baccalaureate (IB) Diploma program may qualify for the IB Diploma Scholarship.
-To qualify, entering freshmen must have scored a total of 30 or higher on the IB exam and indicated pursuit of the IB Diploma.
-Awards will be finalized once scores are verified by the IBO in July.
-Awards are $3,000 annually / $12,000 over four years.
+To qualify, entering freshmen must have scored a total of 30 or higher on the IB exam and complete the IB Diploma.
+Award offers will be finalized once scores are verified by the IBO in July.
+Awards are $3,000 annually and renewable for up to 3 additional years (up to $12,000 over four years).

 OSU is one of the few universities to have an Army, Air Force, and Naval (Navy and Marine Corps) Reserve Officer Training Corps (ROTC) program on campus.
 The focus of the ROTC program is leadership, management, and character development in the hope of preparing students for careers in the Armed Forces.
 Scholarships are awarded via national boards and selectively by the commanding officers of each unit.
 OSU also provides select ROTC students with additional Provost and Foundation Scholarship money that is awarded based on merit and financial need.
 More information can be gained by the following sites:

 The OSU Scholarship Office evaluates any third-party scholarship information submitted to our office for validity, legitimacy, and applicability to OSU students.
 Scholarships are submitted from local, state, national, and international organizations and are not specifically affiliated with OSU.
-Students can browse posted scholarships here.
+Students can learn more about third-party scholarships through OSU ScholarDollars.

 Tips for searching for third-party scholarships: